google/seq2seq/docs/inference.md

 ## Beam Search

-**Beam Search is currently experimental.** To perform beam search you can pass the `beam_width` flag to specify the number of beams to use.
+**Beam Search is currently experimental.** To perform beam search you can can set the `inference.beam_search.beam_width` model parameter to a number greater than 1 (see below).
 When using beam search, your batch size will be set to 1 and the `beam_width` will be used as an implicit batch size.
 Beam search can become very expensive with large beam widths.

-## Overwriting hyperparameyers
+## Overwriting hyperparameters

 To overwrite specific hyperparameters of a model, pass an hparams JSON object as the `hparams` flag to the inference script: